Meet the 2026 Pearson Scholars

 Alice Pedroza Luna

-Escola Básica e Secundária Quinta des Flores
+Escola Básica e Secundária Quinta das Flores

 Brazillian student in Portugal